 - Overseeing the financial performance of the organisation and making sure its money is well spent.

 The Governing Body works in close co-operation with the Headteacher to provide support and challenge to encourage and enable the highest possible standards for the School.

-(a) The Full Governing Body (FGB) meets approximately four of five times a year.
+The Local Governing Body (LGB) meets approximately six times a year.
 It is a strategic body, responsible for ensuring that the three core functions explained above are met.
 It also has the power to appoint members.
-The Governing Body delegates responsibilities to the three Committees as explained below:

-(a) Finance & Business Committee meets approximately four times a year.
-It advises on the financial management of the School.
-The Committee monitors financial management issues and acts accordingly with sufficient authority to make its action effective.
+(b) Finance & Business (F&B) Committee.
+The purpose of the Finance and Business Working Party under this Committee is to advise on the financial management of the School.
+It monitors financial management issues and acts accordingly with sufficient authority to make its action effective.

-(a) Student, Staff and Community Wellbeing (SSCW) Committee meets at least once a term.
-It supports, monitors and challenges the School on all aspects of pupils’ personal development, welfare and behaviour and the wellbeing of staff.
+(c) Behaviour & Attitudes and Personal Development (BAPD) Committee.
+Working Parties under this Committee support, monitor and challenge the School on all aspects of pupils’ personal development, welfare and behaviour as well as the wellbeing of staff.
 The Committee is also responsible for reviewing engagement with parents and collaborating with the School’s Student Council in relation to their community and student leadership activities.
-The relevant aspects of the School’s development plan are monitored at SSCW meetings.

-Further information about the members of Chessington’s Governing Board, including their profile, attendance, responsibilities and voting rights can be found on other pages of the Governors’ section of the School website.
+A list of the members of Chessington School’s Governing Body, including their profile, attendance, responsibilities, terms of office and voting rights etc. can be found on other pages of the Governors’ section of the School website.